wildercb/VR-RPGAI/UNREAL_INTEGRATION.md

-## Unreal Engine Integration Guide
+# Unreal Engine VR Integration Guide

-Complete guide for integrating RPGAI characters into your Unreal Engine VR project.
+Complete guide for integrating RPGAI's semantic memory-powered AI characters into your Unreal Engine VR game.

+## What This System Does

+Your Unreal VR game connects to RPGAI via HTTP REST API.
+Characters remember conversations, learn about players, and adapt their responses over time using Mem0 semantic memory.

+**Key Features:**
+- Characters remember player preferences, facts, and conversation history
+- Multi-character memory sharing (one character can know what another learned)
+- Dynamic model selection (use any Ollama or OpenRouter model)
+- Document uploads (give NPCs specialized knowledge)
+- Text-to-Speech (Piper) for natural voice responses
+- Speech-to-Text (Whisper) for voice input
+- Game context integration (location, inventory, quest state, etc.)
+- Simple REST API (works with Blueprint or C++)

 ## Table of Contents